Samsung to launch Galaxy F42 5G on Sep 29

-New Delhi, Sep 23 (IANS) Galaxy F42 5G, Samsung's first Galaxy F Series 5G smartphone, is all set to launch in India on September 29.
+New Delhi: Galaxy F42 5G, Samsung's first Galaxy F Series 5G smartphone, is all set to launch in India on September 29.

 The smartphone will be available on Samsung.com, Flipkart.com and select retail outlets.